frederic-perez/AmE-dictionary/dictionary.md

 __estrange__ _v_ __1__ (often followed by: _from_) to separate and live apart from (one's spouse): _he is estranged from his wife._
 __etched__ _v_
 __etchings__
-__ethos__ _The militaristic ethos of SWAT._
-__ethos__ _n_ :seven: The disposition, character, or fundamental values peculiar to a specific person, people, culture, or movement. _They cultivated a subversive alternative ethos._ _The ethos of employees helping one another has stayed strong._ _The D.I.Y. ethos._ :es: espíritu, escala de valores
+__ethos__ _n_ :eight: The disposition, character, or fundamental values peculiar to a specific person, people, culture, or movement. _They cultivated a subversive alternative ethos._ _The ethos of employees helping one another has stayed strong._ _The D.I.Y. ethos._ _The militaristic ethos of SWAT._ :es: espíritu, escala de valores
 __evened__ _v_
 __evening star__ _The evening star was out and the moon rising._
 __every man for himself__ :dart: